More Medications Facts

 History

-The popular antiobesity drug Orlistat (trade names Xenical, Alli) was originally developed as an inhibitor of pancreatic lipase.
+Orlistat was originally developed as an inhibitor of pancreatic lipase.
 Orlistat is the name for tetrahydrolipstatin (THL), which is a saturated derivative of lipstatin.

 Lipstatin is a natural product, and was first isolated from the Actinobacterium Streptomyces toxytricini7 by Swiss researchers from Hoffmann-La Roche & Co., Ltd.

-In 1998 Xenical was launched in EU, and later in April 1999 was approved in United States.
-Alli, a lower dose formulation of orlistat, was approved for purchase without a prescription in 2007.
+In 1998 Xenical® was launched in EU, and later in April 1999 was approved in United States.
+Alli® (marketed by GlaxoSmithKline), a lower dose formulation of orlistat, was approved for over-the-counter (OTC) use in 2007.

 FDA approved uses